-Client compensation and related costs, when the Company compensates clients in the context of providing fair customer outcomes.
+- Client compensation and related costs, when the Company compensates clients in the context of providing fair customer outcomes. - Onerous contracts, when the expected benefits to be derived by the Company from a contract are lower than the unavoidable cost of meeting the obligations under the contract.